 And in Digital PR, that link is gold.
 Because links not only build credibility for your website as a whole, they drive real, interested traffic to your products and services.

-And it’s this kind of PR that we like to foster and build upon.
+And it’s this kind of PR that I like to foster and build upon.

-That’s why many of our campaigns and thinking is geared around digital publications, and outlets such as search engines, influencers, and even looking at harnessing the power of copywriting on your own website and marketing communications such as email.
+That’s why many campaigns are geared around digital publications, and outlets such as search engines, influencers, and harnessing the power of copywriting on your own website and marketing communications such as email.

 Getting in the press